sisrfeng/coc-wiki/Using-snippets.md

 For configure complete source of `ultisnip` and `neosnippet` try type `ultisnips` and `neosnippet` in your `coc-settings.json` to get completion for all related options.

+If you don't like `~` as snippet indicator of complete item in completion menu, you can change that by use `coc.preferences.snippetIndicator` in your `coc-settings.json`.

 ## Using VSCode snippet extension

 Coc could use snippets from VSCode extensions.